t41372/Open-LLM-VTuber/README.md

 Run `launch.py` with python.
 Some models will be downloaded during your first launch, which may take a while.

 Also, the live2D models have to be fetched through the internet, so you'll have to keep your internet connected before the `index.html` is fully loaded with your desired live2D model.

+### Update
+Backup the configuration files `conf.yaml` and `memgpt_config.yaml` if you've edited them and do `git fetch` `git pull`.
+Or just clone the repo again and make sure to either transfer your config files or set those configuration again.